Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 Where there is love

-And there’s new family waiting for you every time you go back
+And there’s a new family waiting for you every time you go back

-And there is fallen family watching over you every step of the way
+And there is a fallen family watching over you every step of the way

 Where this circle of love and life and hope only seems to grow more and more as the days go on